LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 GEGL EFFECTS by Beaver.
 Layer Effects in Gimp
 =========
-September 23 2022 update has given GEGL Effects a major revamp!
-It can now change internal blend modes for inner glow, gradient and bevel.
-As well as fragmentation of its list into three sectors "Outline and Shadow" "Bevel and InnerGlow" "Image and Gradient".
-This is the most professional and polished GEGL Effects has ever been.

 GEGL effects is a GEGL plugin for Gimp that does layer effects.
 It may not be non-destructive but you can make presets and get live preview updates of your favorite text styles.